Vax-Before-Travel Vaccines

 Typhoid Vaccine

 Typhoid vaccines are available in 2023 and are recommended for people traveling to places where typhoid fever is common, such as South Asia (India).
+Capsules should be swallowed whole and taken ≥2 hours after eating or drinking and 1 hour before subsequent eating or drinking.
+All four capsules should be taken at least 1 week before potential exposure.
+A booster dose of Ty21a should be taken every 5 years, if indicated.

-Vivotif oral vaccine (capsules) is indicated for the immunization of adults and children over six years of age against disease caused by Salmonella Typhi.
+Vivotif oral vaccine (capsules) is indicated for the immunization of adults and children over six years of age against the disease caused by Salmonella Typhi.
 It contains live bacteria called Salmonella typhi strain Ty21a, which does not cause typhoid fever.
 Bavarian Nordic A/S owns Vivotif Oral and is available in the U.S.

 Typhim VI is a sterile solution prepared from the purified polysaccharide capsule of Salmonella typhi (Ty 2 strain).